qanhnn12/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution/B. Data Analysis Questions.md

 | 301          | 330        | 1               |
 | 331          | 360        | 1               |

-### 11.How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
+### 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
 ```TSQL
 ITH nextPlan AS (
   SELECT